I know what you’re thinking...

 Can You Tell Me How to Save My Marriage?

-My answer is this: according to Dr. John Gottman, roughly 70% of problems in relationships are, by nature, perpetual and unresolvable (e.g., she wants kids but he is infertile).
+My answer is this: according to Dr. John Gottman, roughly 70% of relationship problems are, by nature, perpetual and unresolvable (e.g., she wants kids but he is infertile).
 Solve the 30% of marital problems that can be fixed.

 For the rest, get help learning how to identify your non-negotiables (e.g., children are a must) as well as your areas of flexibility (e.g., we could adopt).